Clive Allen: Arsenal

 Allen signed for Arsenal in the summer of 1980 for a fee of £1.25m.
 He did not play a competitive match for the club, although he did play three pre-season matches.
 He soon moved on to Crystal Palace in a swap deal with Kenny Sansom.

 Crystal Palace

 Allen was Palace's top scorer for the 1980–81 season with nine goals in the league and 11 in all competitions, when Palace finished bottom of the First Division.

-In one of his earliest games for the club, Allen was at the centre of a notorious incident in the defeat against Coventry City on 6 September 1980, when his shot flew into the goal and rebounded from the stanchion holding up the netting so quickly that it was ruled not a goal, the referee mistakenly ruling that the ball had hit the frame of the goal.
+In one of his earliest games for the club, Allen was at the centre of a notable incident in the defeat against Coventry City on 6 September 1980, when his shot flew into the goal and rebounded from the stanchion holding up the netting so quickly that it was ruled not a goal, the referee mistakenly ruling that the ball had hit the frame of the goal.
 As highlights of the match were being televised by the BBC, the incident was captured on camera.